python/devguide/garbage_collector.rst

 contain all objects "tentatively" unreachable.

-To understand how the algorithm works, Let’s take the case of a circular linked list which has one link referenced by a variable A, and one self-referencing object which is completely unreachable
+To understand how the algorithm works, Let’s take the case of a circular linked list which has one link referenced by a variable ``A``, and one self-referencing object which is completely unreachable:

 .. code-block:: python